FredKSchott/snowpack/www/plugins.md

 Note that production optimizations like minification, dead code elimination, and legacy browser transpilation are all handled automatically by Snowpack and are not a concern for plugin authors.
 A plugin's output should always be modern code.

-Use `resouces` if your build outputs multiple files from your one source file.
+Use `resources` if your build outputs multiple files from your one source file.
 For example, Svelte & Vue files output both JavaScript and CSS.
 Return the JS output as `result` and the CSS output as `resources.css`.
 Snowpack will make sure that they're handled together in your final build.

 ### transform()